ramonskie/codex/openstack.md

 (in reality, the `/28` allocation is merely a tool of bookkeeping).
 As such, our neutron-provided default gateway is 10.4.1.1 (the first available IP from the associated router).
-DNS needs to be the IP's provided by your Openstack administrator.
+DNS needs to be the IP's provided by your OpenStack administrator.

-We identify our Openstack-specific configuration under `cloud_properties`, by calling out the **Network UUID** - NOT the subnet UUID, of the internal neutron network we wish to use.
+We identify our OpenStack-specific configuration under `cloud_properties`, by calling out the **Network UUID** - NOT the subnet UUID, of the internal neutron network we wish to use.
 We also define the security groups BOSH will be bound to.